 Respiratory muscle training

-Muscle training has been shown to improve the muscle function and hence improving breathing in patients with respiratory illnesses.
+Muscle training has been shown to improve muscle function and hence, to improve breathing in patients with respiratory illnesses.
 Exercises such as resistive training, pressure threshold loading and few others are used to improve muscle function.
-The duration and intensity of the exercises are carefully planned according to the specific needs of the patient.
+The duration and intensity of the activities are carefully planned according to the specific needs of the patient.

-Breathing techniques such as pursed lip breathing and many others, are used by the therapists to help teach patients to maximize the amount of air that reaches their lungs with each breath.
-Breathing techniques can also help the patients learn how to reduce the amount of work required for breathing.
+Breathing techniques, such as pursed-lip breathing and many others, are used by the therapists to help teach patients to maximise the amount of air that reaches their lungs with each breath.
+Breathing techniques can also help patients learn how to reduce the amount of work required for breathing.
 Regular practice can help people breathe better and improve their breathing pattern.

 Mucus clearing techniques

-Mucus is there for a purpose in our body, it traps dirt and dust particles and humidifies the air.
+Mucus is there for a purpose in our body; it traps dirt and dust particles and humidifies the air.
 However, excess mucus can be a problem for people who are already suffering from breathing problems.
-Excess mucus can obstruct normal breathing and mucus clearing techniques can help people with COPD breathe normally.
-Techniques such as Forced Expiratory Techniques (FET) or Positive Expiratory Pressure Masks (PEP) are used to flush out excess mucus and help with better drainage.
+Excess mucus can obstruct normal breathing, and mucus clearing techniques can help people with COPD breathe normally.
+Technologies such as Forced Expiratory Techniques (FET) or Positive Expiratory Pressure Masks (PEP) are used for flushing out excess mucus and help with better drainage.